react-page/react-page/README.md

 [![Follow twitter](https://img.shields.io/badge/follow-twitter-00cc99.svg)](https://twitter.com/_aeneasr)
 [![Follow GitHub](https://img.shields.io/badge/follow-github-00cc99.svg)](https://github.com/arekkas)

-The ORY Editor is part of the ORY Content Toolchain, a set of tools helping you to build, distribute and manage awesome content.
+The ORY Editor is part of the ORY Content Toolchain, which is a set of tools that helps you build, distribute and manage your (awesome) content.

-*Note:* Please be aware that the ORY Editor is very young, and most features, APIs and docs are new.
-We try to keep backwards compatibility as best as we can, but we can not guarantee it.
-Also, we need your help to find issues and improve the overall experience, APIs and documentation.
+*Please Note:* The features, APIs and docs of the ORY Editor are new and very young.
+We cannot always guarantee backwards compatibility but we try our best!
+We are looking for your help also to find issues and improve the overall experience, APIs and documentation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->